Search results for:

 Step 4: Copy and install your public key (id_rsa.pub) to the server's authorized_keys list.

 cat ~/.ssh/id_rsa.pub > ~/.ssh/authorized_keys

-Note: Make sure to backup and authorized keys prior to making changes to this file or they will be lost.
+Note: Ensure backup and authorized keys before making changes to this file, or they will be lost.

 Step 5: Set your server permissions.
 This makes the folder only accessible to the owner of the folder.

 chmod 600 ~/.ssh/authorized_keys

 Step 6: Set Proper SELinux context